dbos-inc/dbos-docs/docs/getting-started/quickstart-programming-2.md

 Using workflows, we've made our little application resilient to failures: it never records a greeting unless it completed successfully.
 You can learn more about workflows and their guarantees [here](../tutorials/workflow-tutorial).

-### Final Code
+### Next Steps

+Congratulations on finishing the quickstart!
+To learn more, check out our detailed [tutorials](../category/tutorials) or [API reference](../category/api-reference).
+If you want to see more complex applications built with Operon, check out [our demo apps](../tutorials/demo-apps).

-Final code for the demo is available [here](https://github.com/dbos-inc/operon-demo-apps/tree/main/hello-world-extended).
+Final code for the demo is available [here](https://github.com/dbos-inc/operon-demo-apps/tree/main/hello-extended).